 Become an NORC summer intern and gain exposure and experience in survey research and data analysis.
-NORC's 2020 Summer Internship program is a full-time, paid position available to rising senior undergraduate students, recent graduates of undergraduate programs, and graduate students with interests in the social sciences, survey research, data analysis, and research methods.
+NORC's 2021 Summer Internship program is a full-time, paid position available to rising senior undergraduate students, recent graduates of undergraduate programs, and graduate students with interests in the social sciences, survey research, data analysis, and research methods.
 We will be conducting the 2021 internship virtually.

-Spend nine weeks surrounded by and collaborating with industry experts to create insights that inform public policy decisions on projects with a focus on public health, education, health care, or economics.
-In addition to your responsibilities to your specific project team, the intern cohort will also conduct a small-scale study over the course of the internship, culminating with a final presentation.
-Spend your summer exploring recent innovations in data collection techniques, survey platforms, and the integration of survey data with other types of data such as administrative records and social media.
+Spend nine weeks collaborating with industry experts to create insights that inform public policy decisions on projects with a focus on public health, education, health care, or economics.
+Explore recent innovations in data collection techniques, survey platforms, and the integration of survey data with other types of data such as administrative records and social media.
 There will be additional informal opportunities to learn from and collaborate with NORC staff over the nine-week internship.

 - Compensation: The hourly rate of pay for undergraduates is $20 and the hourly rate of pay for graduate students is $22.

-- Deadline: Applications will be accepted through Friday, January 24 at 5:00 PM CST for the 2020 Summer Internship program.
-The talent acquisition team will contact candidates who make it to the final round of selection in late-February, early-March, providing next steps.
+- Deadline: Applications will be accepted through Friday, January 22 at 5:00 PM CT for the 2021 Summer Internship program.
+The talent acquisition team will contact candidates who make it to the final round of selection in March, providing next steps.
 Unfortunately, due to the volume of applications received, we regret that we are unable to contact everyone personally.